Lead scoring is essential to a well-oiled marketing and sales machine.

 4. Duplicate Records Lead to Inconsistent Scoring Results

 An Experian study found that as many as 94% of organizations suspect that their customer and prospect data is inaccurate.
 According to experts, duplication rates as high as 10% are not uncommon, especially without a customer data quality program in place.
+HubSpot deduplication and Salesforce deduplication are absolutely critical for consistent lead scoring.

 Duplicate records are a serious pain in the neck when it comes to lead scoring.
 Every duplicate leads to several new questions: